Family Law Report - 9 Issues of Family Separation

 If you are concerned that your ex-partner is disposing of assets or dealing with property without your consent and contrary to your interests, then we can apply to the Court for orders.
 These are referred to as injunctions and prevent your ex-partner from selling, disposing or otherwise dealing with assets of the relationship.
 In these circumstances it is essential that you obtain advice urgently and your lawyer act immediately.

-If there is property involved in your relationship, but you are not on the title, this does not mean that you do not have an interest in the property.
+If there is real estate property, for example your home or an investment property but you are not on the title, this does not mean that you don’t have an interest in the property.
 This situation may enable your ex-partner to sell, transfer or borrow money against the property.
-In these circumstances, to prevent this happening we can assist by lodging a caveat over the property on your behalf to prevent further non-informed action and to protect your interest.
+In these circumstances, to prevent this happening we can assist by lodging a caveat over the property on your behalf to prevent further non-informed action and to protect your property interests.

 Generally, both parties are anxious to finalise property and financial (including superannuation) issues relatively quickly and cost effectively.

-If our advice is that the agreement or settlement is unfair, we can then assist you by writing to your ex-partner or their lawyer to negotiate a settlement quickly and cost effectively.
-If a settlement is reached, we can then assist with the preparation of legal documents (either a Consent Order or Binding Financial Agreement) in order to finalise or formalise the agreement reached by the parties.
+If our advice is that the agreement or settlement is unfair, we can assist you by writing to your ex-partner or their lawyer to negotiate a fair settlement quickly and cost effectively.
+If a settlement is reached, we can then assist with the preparation of legal documents (either Consent Orders or Binding Financial Agreement) in order to finalise and formalise the agreement.

 Legal costs are a factor that must be considered.
-In our dealings we are always mindful of the legal costs and will keep you fully informed of costs being incurred so that you both know exactly what is going on and are in the best position to make good decisions.
+In our dealings we are always mindful of the legal costs to our clients.
+We will keep you fully informed about costs so that you have all the financial information you need to make good decisions about settlement.